-Online Post - Baccalaureate Teacher Preparation Program
+Online Post - Baccalaureate Teacher Preparation Programs

-Student Goal: to become a certified Elementary (K-8), Secondary (7-12) or Cross-Categorical Special Education teacher (K-12).
+Student Goal: to become a certified Elementary (K-8), Secondary (7-12), Cross-Categorical Special Education (K-12) or Early Childhood teacher (Birth -Grade 3).

 The Rio Salado College Online Post-Baccalaureate Teacher Preparation Program was created to address state and national needs regarding the shortage of qualified teachers.
-The program is approved by the Arizona Department of Education (ADE) and leads to elementary, secondary, or special education teacher education certification.
+The program is approved by the Arizona Department of Education (ADE) and leads to elementary, secondary, or special education (to include specialization in Learning Disabilities, Emotional Disabilities, Mental Retardation, and Health and Orthopedic Impairments) teacher education certification.
 The program capitalizes on e-learning by offering courses in an Internet format.
-The online courses are supplemented with "Master Teacher" seminars, extensive site based school practicums, as well as a full-time nine week student teaching experience.
+The online courses are supplemented with "Master Teacher" seminars, extensive site based school practicums, as well as a fulltime nine week student teaching experience.
 Students who have earned a Bachelor's degree can take courses at home or at work, anytime and anywhere.
 The program consists of three levels.
 Level I is comprised of Teacher Education Foundation Courses that are required prior to applying for formal admission to the Post-Baccalaureate Teacher Preparation Program.
 Level II of the program contains Teacher Education Methods Courses that are required prior to being able to register for Level III, the full-time nine (9) week student teaching lab.